 Core files produced by the VirtualBox CoreDumper are of the form core.vb.<ProcessName>.<ProcessID>, for example core.vb.VBoxHeadless.11321.

 9.20 Locking down the VirtualBox manager GUI

-9.20.1 GUI customization
+9.20.1 Customizing the VM manager

 There are several advanced customization settings for locking down the VirtualBox manager, that is, removing some features that the user should not see.